The Hewitt Review is a unique chance to commit to the ICS agenda

 Despite moving towards a collaborative model, it is the age-old shortcomings of centralisation, and an ‘NHS first’ approach to health and care, that continue to hamper the progress of integrated care in England.

-Fundamentally, Hewitt is examining the overly centralised, target-driven environment in which health and care operates.
+Fundamentally, Hewitt is examining the overly centralised, target-driven environment in which health and care operate.
 Central support and direction for ICSs cannot be overly proscriptive, as the delivery of a truly integrated system is reliant on developing collaborative frameworks that respond to the differences in size, stakeholders and priorities that characterise each ICS region.

 “The Hewitt Review must help empower ICSs to cut through these tensions and develop locally responsive and locally reflective service delivery.”